Philip Glass: "In tough times, artists get busy."

 With Pablo Salazar, I started a weekly program on SiriusXM: “Living American,” a show by and about living American composers, including immigrants-who-have-become-citizens.
 Pianist Lara Downes was a big help at the beginning.

-“Living American” is based on the foundation that in the times in which we currently live, American music and American musicians have never been as important as they are right now.
+“Living American” was based on the foundation that in the times in which we currently live, American music and American musicians have never been as important as they are right now.

 “Now, more than ever, I know that American music has the power to bring us together, to remind us of the diversity and scope of our collective history, and to move us forward towards the enduring promise of our American Dream.”
 (Lara Downes)